marianerod/Perfil/README.md

-## **👋 Hello World, eu sou a Mariane!**
+## **👋 Hello World!**

-Engenheira de Produção e Bacharel em Ciência e Tecnologia pela Universidade Federal dos Vales do Jequitinhonha e Mucuri (UFVJM), e estou concluindo um MBA em Data Science & Analytics pela Universidade de São Paulo (USP/Esalq).
-Tenho um profundo interesse por dados, soluções de problemas e sou uma ávida entusiasta de Ciência de Dados.
+I'm **Mariane**, a Production Engineer and hold a Bachelor's degree in Science and Technology from the Federal University of the Jequitinhonha and Mucuri Valleys (UFVJM).
+I'm completing an MBA in Data Science & Analytics from the University of São Paulo (USP/Esalq).
+I have a deep interest in data and problem-solving, and I am an avid enthusiast of Data Science.

-Com uma sólida formação em **Estatística**, **Python**, **SQL**, **R** e **Visualização de Dados**, estou sempre ansiosa para assumir novos desafios e explorar novas tecnologias.
-Se você estiver interessado em discutir esses tópicos ou tiver alguma dúvida relacionada a eles, sinta-se à vontade para entrar em contato comigo.
-Estou sempre feliz em me conectar e aprender com outras pessoas na comunidade.
+With a solid background in **Statistics**, **Python**, **SQL**, **R**, and **Data Visualization**, I'm always eager to take on new challenges and explore new technologies.
+If you are interested in discussing these topics or have any questions about them, please feel free to reach out to me.
+I'm always happy to connect and learn from others in the community.

-## **📫 Vamos nos conectar!**
+## **📫 Let's connect!**

-Você pode me encontrar no [LinkedIn](https://www.linkedin.com/in/marianedpr/) ou sinta-se à vontade para me enviar um [e-mail](mdpaulasl@gmail.com).
+You can find me on [LinkedIn](https://www.linkedin.com/in/marianedpr/) or feel free to [e-mail](mdpaulasl@gmail.com) me.

-## **💡 Sobre mim:**
+## **💡 About me:**

-* 🖥️ Interessado em ver mais do meu trabalho?
-Confira meu portfólio [aqui](https://sites.google.com/view/marianerodrigues).
+* 🖥️ Interested in seeing more of my work?
+Check out my portfolio [here](https://sites.google.com/view/marianerodrigues).
-* 🌱 Estou continuamente aprendendo e desenvolvendo minhas habilidades.
-Já tendo abordado tópicos avançados em estatística, agora estou mergulhando mais fundo em machine learning.
+* 🌱 I'm continually learning and developing my skills.
+Having already covered advanced topics in statistics, I'm now diving deeper into machine learning.
-* 🔍 Explore meus projetos de ciência de dados no [GitHub](https://github.com/marianerod).
+* 🔍 Explore my data science projects on [GitHub](https://github.com/marianerod).
-* ⚡Curiosidade: sou apaixonada por cinema!
-Assistir filmes e séries é uma das minhas formas favoritas de relaxar e recarregar as energias entre os estudos.
+* ⚡Fun fact: I’m passionate about cinema!
+Watching movies and series is one of my favorite ways to relax and recharge between studies.

 ![download (1)](https://github.com/user-attachments/assets/57ed181b-0ba9-44f8-8532-484a02181ef1)

 ##